Table of Contents

 I once lived in a household that included twelve cats.
 I loved it.

-To at least to some degree, we are left to figure this out for ourselves.
+To at least to some degree, we are left to figure this out for ourselves how many cats to have.
 What I will attempt here is to highlight issues you need to consider so that you can come to a decision that will be a good one for you and for your potential kitty companions.

 This discussion will be based upon the assumption you plan to care for your kitties as indoor cats.
 This is a subject I offer more detail about in my blog post Should My Indoor Cat Go Outside?